 Note: Insureon cannot provide quotes for professional liability insurance for dentists, also called malpractice insurance.

 Dentists in North Carolina often carry the following types of insurance.
 The specifics depend on factors such as whether you own a business vehicle, lease a commercial space, or hire employees.

 General liability insurance is the foundation of a dentist’s business protection, with coverage that extends to client injuries, client property damage, and advertising injuries.
 Most commercial leases require you to have this coverage.

 A small dentist’s office might qualify for a business owner’s policy.
 This package helps your business save money by bundling commercial property insurance with general liability insurance at an affordable rate.

-According to an analysis of Insureon applications, the typical dentist in North Carolina can expect to pay the same ore less than the national median for business insurance.
+According to an analysis of Insureon applications, dentists in North Carolina can expect insurance premiums to be a little lower than national rates.